Kara Walker – Boo-Hoo

 Kara Walker's Boo-Hoo (2000) is a seminal signed limited edition linocut that exemplifies the artist's role as one of the most incisive political artists working today.
 Rendered in stark black against a pale ground, the composition presents a monumental silhouetted female figure whose exaggerated tears transform into whip-like forms, collapsing the boundary between emotional expression and physical violence.

-Drawing on the visual language of 19th-century silhouette portraiture and antebellum imagery, Walker reclaims and subverts these historical forms to expose the enduring structures of racial and gendered power in American history.
-In Boo-Hoo, sentimentality becomes destabilizing rather than consoling: grief turns confrontational, vulnerability merges with aggression, and the figure oscillates between victim and perpetrator.
-This ambiguity is central to Walker’s political artwork, forcing viewers to confront uncomfortable histories rather than passively consume them.
+Drawing on the visual language of 19th-century silhouette portraiture, Walker's choice of medium does further political work.
+The silhouette portrait was a parlour tradition, a genteel craft used by respectable white families to memorialise themselves.
+By seizing that form and filling it with the histories those families preferred not to see, Walker turns white culture's own visual language into a mirror — one that reflects back not refinement, but complicity.
+In Boo-Hoo, sentimentality becomes destabilising rather than consoling: grief turns confrontational, vulnerability merges with aggression, and the figure oscillates between victim and perpetrator.
+This ambiguity is central to Walker's practice, forcing viewers to confront uncomfortable histories rather than passively consume them.

 Kara Walker – The Bush.
 Skinny.
 De-boning